fire-ae/fire-ae.github.io/sci-res.md

 3-) Proving that the candidate researcher for the future project has the required resources, or that person can attain those requirements with the available support of FIRE Araştırma Eğitim Ltd. Şti.
 This does not require extensive methodology explanation and similar issues.
 Such rigidity had, in many instances of Güray Hatipoğlu's experiences, resulted in problems in reporting period expectations of the funder institution.
 Worse still, cases of methodology and research study stealing may be possible.
 Hence, The Company would rather like to see the methodology in a peer reviewed conference presentation or scientific publication in a peer-reviewed respectable journal, with of course, acknowledging the support of the Company in case it is present.

 The Company aims to advance the boundaries of scientific knowledge of humanity, and this mandates the availability and accessibility of the outputs.
-A directory of respectable  open-access journals in different fiels, not requiring an article processing charge or anything of the sort will be kept up-to-date and the contracted researchers will be expected to publish their research in them, or at the very least, in such journals.
+A directory of respectable  open-access journals in different fields, not requiring an article processing charge or anything of the sort will be kept up-to-date and the contracted researchers will be expected to publish their research in them, or at the very least, in such journals.
 In other words, researchers might suggest addition of a journal to the list and make her/his publications in that place.
 Furthermore, a separate document and guidelines will be provided for accessibility.
 Currently, color-blind friendly images, clearly captioned graphs, tables, and figures, and a well-written manuscript will be considered sufficiently accessible.

 4-) Until any other update, when Step 3 is complete, the authors/researchers will be deemed successful and this will be an important assessment criterion in deciding future fund requests